AnushPeramaiyanG/MindTrack/README.md

-Project Title
+Project Title:
   Brain Tasks Application Deployment using AWS DevOps

-Project Overview
+Project Overview:
   This project demonstrates a complete DevOps pipeline for deploying a React application on Amazon EKS using Docker, Amazon ECR, AWS CodeBuild,     AWS CodePipeline, and Kubernetes.

 Technologies Used as below: